LogansBrain/LogansBrain/README.md

 - In the 90s I did some Windows programming primarily Delphi, Visual BASIC and Access/SQL.
 - After spending a lot of time away from the technical side of computers, I am looking to learn new programming concepts, techniques and languages.
 - Lately I have been goofing around with Python & GoDot as well as Scripting in POWERSHELL and BASH.
-- I am also interesting networking and security.
+- I am also interesting in networking and security.
 (Blue/Red Team, Penetration Testing, OSINT, Social Engineering).
-- Other operating systems I have play with include Minix, OS/2, Unix with a current focus on Linux.
+- Other operating systems I have played with include Minix, OS/2, Unix with a current focus on Linux.

 <!---
 LogansBrain/LogansBrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.